What is hydroponic growing?

 - pH tester ($30 and up for a digital tester) - It’s essential to regularly check the pH levels to ensure the plant is happy and will grow to its full potential.
 Systems that recycle nutrients will need to be checked more frequently.
 The pH level should always remain between 5.5–5.8, except during the flowering stage, where the plants like a pH level of 6.0.

-- Thermometer and hydrometer ($20 to $50) - The temperature of the air and water matters when growing cannabis.
-Cannabis plants thrive in water temperatures that remain right around 68°F (20°C).
+- Thermometer and hydrometer ($20 to $50) - The temperature of the air and water matters when growing herb.
+The plants thrive in water temperatures that remain right around 68°F (20°C).
 A hydrometer is used to determine the water’s density with the added nutrients.

 - Water reservoir ($5 and up) - It can be as basic as a cheap 5-gallon plastic bucket.